 Electric Kettle.
 A major workhorse.
 I use mine multiple times each day, because it boils water faster than my stovetop or microwave can.
 My original kettle, pictured above, was purchased for about $25.
-I now have a slightly-fancier, programmable model.
-You can see it here.
+I now have a slightly-fancier, programmable model, $34.99 from Amazon.

 Digital Scale.
 I purchased this scale purely for the sake of clear recipe-writing.
 Now, instead of telling you to use “2 large sweet potatoes,” only to have you scratch your head and wonder if large to me is large to you, I can offer the approximate weight of the potatoes (or coffee, or flour).
 In any event, I use the Oneida scale regularly.
 It cost me $38.49 at Amazon.
 Electric Skillet.
 Sure, I love my cast-iron skillets.
 But for browning large quantities of beef for stew, or for frying pancakes or baking English muffins, I rely on a 16-inch non-stick electric skillet.
 I purchased this workhorse for about $29.99 from Amazon.

 Egg Piercer.
 This might seem like a silly gadget to you, but it’s essential for easy-to-peel hard-boiled eggs.
-I purchased my piercer from a kitchen-supply store in Vermont.
+I I use the same piercer for perfectly poached eggs.
+My piercer came from a kitchen-supply store in Vermont.
 You can buy the same from Amazon for less than $6.00.

 Heating Pad.
 Since I live in a drafty old house, in winter I use a common heating pad to encourage yeast breads to rise.
 The pad is also handy for yogurt-making.
 No link here, because every two-bit drugstore carries heating pads.
 Just be sure to buy the kind that doesn’t automatically shut itself off after a pre-determined time.